Never pay extra again: 6 ways to avoid checked baggage fees (Save $60 or more round-trip)

 Free checked bag perks are common with co-branded airline credit cards, but it’s easy to forget these aren’t the only type of rewards credit cards that can save you on airline checked baggage fees.
 For example, there are a few American Express cards that include annual statement credits to cover incidental fees for your preferred airline.

-These are the cards that offer statement credits to cover incidental fees:
+These are the cards that offer statement credits to cover incidental fees (enrollment required):

 These Amex airline fee credits can cover all sorts of fees like in-flight meals, lounge passes, change/cancelation fees and checked baggage fees.